elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/socket_authentication.md

 user's token.
 Also, keep in mind that this is admittedly overwhelming at first, but the Phoenix documentation is really useful for checking out other examples.
-What's happening here is that we're deconstructing the `token` value when one is present, and when we successfully verify the token, we us that to assign the `current_user_id` to the `player_id` in the socket.
+What's happening here is that we're deconstructing the `token` value when one is present, and when we successfully verify the token, we use that to assign the `current_user_id` to the `player_id` in the socket.
 We also fall back to the original `connect/2` clause for anonymous users.